OEUG99/Knowledge-Garden/pages/Temp___Moving In.md

 		- ### Bedroom
 			- The light switch does not function.
 			- The window does not slide open properly.
 Additionally, it's screen has holes in it, and its curtain is unable to put up.
 			- The fan makes a constant grinding noise when on its highest setting.
-Additionally the chain which changes the fan
+Additionally the chain which changes the fan speed keeps breaking off.
+This is easy to fix every time it happens but it is rather annoying.
+			-